in Broken Arrow, OK

 The Academy of General Dentistry suggests checkups for people of all ages, twice per year.
 Maintaining regular cleanings and exams helps ensure you have healthy gums, clean teeth, and a confident smile.
 We also offer several other preventive options that will help to keep your teeth and gums looking and feeling great!

 Plaque is a film that forms on your teeth that is filled with cavity-causing bacteria.
 When you don’t remove plaque regularly, it builds up and creates tartar, which is a hardened deposit that forms above and below your gum line.
 A dental hygienist removes these buildups from those hard-to-reach places that normal brushing and flossing can’t reach using specialized equipment.
 Then, the teeth are brushed and cleaned thoroughly.
 This cleaning removes hard-to-tackle staining too.
 Once your teeth are clean, the hygienist uses a super polish for a cleaner, brighter smile.
+Visit our local dentist near you for a routine dental cleaning and exam!

 In addition to routine cleanings, Dr. Holleman will perform general dental exams to check the health of your teeth and gums, concentrating on areas where the hygienist noted potential problems.
 This exam may also include digital X-rays and intraoral photos to examine your teeth, gums, and bone for signs of decay, tumors, cysts, and bone loss.
 Your gums will be checked for signs of disease, and existing crowns and fillings will also be evaluated.